 Federal tax information automatically populated:

-Prior to 2024-2025, users had the option to enter their tax information manually or use the IRS Data Retrieval Tool.
 Currently, all persons on the FAFSA must provide consent for the Department of Education to receive tax information or confirmation of non-filing status directly from the IRS.
 In a very small number of cases, students and families will have to enter their tax data manually, but for most, that data will be automatically transferred into the application.
 This change makes it easier to complete the FAFSA and reduces the number of questions to be answered.

-Parents are now Contributors:
+Parents are called Contributors:

 A contributor—a new term introduced for the 2024-25 FAFSA—refers to anyone who is required to provide information on a student’s form (such as a parent/stepparent or spouse).
 A student or parent’s answers on the FAFSA will determine which contributors (if any) will be required to provide information.